Alabama county set for crucial talks with creditors

 By Melinda Dickinson

-BIRMINGHAM, Alabama Alabama's Jefferson County will start direct talks with New York creditors on Wednesday in a bid to resolve a multibillion-dollar debt crisis and avoid the biggest municipal bankruptcy in U.S. history.
+BIRMINGHAM, Ala., Aug 23 Alabama's Jefferson County will start direct talks with New York creditors on Wednesday in a bid to resolve a multibillion-dollar debt crisis and avoid the biggest municipal bankruptcy in U.S. history.

 "There is no primary sticking point.
 There are too many sticking points to delineate a primary one," Carrington told reporters when asked about the main obstacle to a settlement to the $3.14 billion debt.